NimaPeykarimeh/proprefabbrush-docs/HOW_TO_USE.md

 - Use **Random Scale** for organic variety
 - Mix multiple prefabs with different weights
 - Combine **Random Height** with terrain adaptation
+- Use the **Modify Brush** to "paint" variation onto existing placements.

 ---